 Is Renko better than candlesticks and heiken ashi?

 - Renko vs. candlestick chart: It depends on your trading strategy — trend following or mean reversion.
 If your strategy is trend following, Renko charts may be very helpful for you, but if you are a mean-reversion guy, Renko is not your guy.
 You are better off with candlestick charts.
 Here’s why: the candlestick chart is based on the timeframe and small price details than Renko charts.
 A new candlestick will form at every time interval, regardless of how far the price moves and will show the open, high, low, and close prices.
 Renko charts don’t show the high, low, close, and open of each trading day, and they also don’t form a new brick until a minimum movement threshold is reached or exceeded.

-- Renko vs. Heikin Ashi chart: Both Heikin ashi and Renko charts try to smooth price action to show the trend better.
+- Renko vs. Heikin Ashi chart: Both Heikin Ashi and Renko charts try to smooth price action to show the trend better.
 But they differ in the way to do that.
-Heikin Ashi measures the average of recent price movements, whereas Renko uses a specified threshold of price movement to filter out noise.
+Heikin Ashi measures the average of recent price movements, whereas Renko uses a specified price movement threshold to filter out noise.
 Which one is better depends on the strategy you are trading.
-Renko would never do well for a mean-reversion strategy but you may manage a heikin ashi chart.
+Renko would never do well for a mean-reversion strategy but you may manage a Heikin Ashi chart.
 For a trend-following strategy, Renko may be better.

 Renko charts – pros and cons